Robovalidator/harmony_autobidder/README.md

 If we increase the bid by removing a key the slots will be: 28 ....
 ```
-The bot will poll for validator information every five seconds and output the state again if anything changes.
+The bot will poll for validator information every several seconds and output the state again if anything changes.

 ## Script options
 ```